An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

 I decided to take my biggest disadvantage—my foreign roots—and turn it into a specialty.

 Over the years, I’ve heard from all sorts of writers and I’ve heard muttered a number of difficulties and disadvantages that sound similar to the one I encountered in my early years.
 You may live in a small town with no connections.
 You may come from a technical background that’s hard to translate.
-Perhaps you have a unique background or unique circumstances that make the writing life a little bit tougher for you in terms of what you can achieve.
+Perhaps you have a unique background or unique circumstances that make the writing life harder for you in terms of what you can achieve.

 Here’s how.